 DONATING A CONSERVATION EASEMENT

-- Donating a conservation easement requires a working relationship with your land trust.
-A land trust may decline to accept a donation that does not meet both the legal requirements and the land trust’s own specific charitable mission and strategic plan.
+Donating a conservation easement requires a working relationship with the Land Trust.
+The Land Trust may decline to accept a donation that does not meet both the legal requirements and our specific charitable mission and strategic plan.

-- Donating a conservation easement is a big commitment requiring independent legal advice, a professional appraisal, and time for careful drafting of documents, maps, and baseline documentation.
+Donating a conservation easement is a commitment requiring independent legal advice, a professional appraisal, and time for careful drafting of documents and land surveys.

-- If a donated conservation easement meets the requirements of the Internal Revenue Code, it can qualify as a charitable tax deduction on the donor’s federal income tax return.
-In 2015, Congress passed a law permanently enhancing the tax incentives of a donated easement by:
+If a donated conservation easement meets the requirements of the Internal Revenue Code, it can qualify as a charitable tax deduction on the donor’s federal income tax return.